bowman2001/perplexdoc/content/blog/accessibility-of-fluid-typography/index.md

 tags: [Accessible, Fluid-responsive]
 ---

-Websites with a fluid-responsive design behave especially user-friendly and accessible.
+Websites with a fluid-responsive design can behave especially user-friendly and accessible.
 This site is an example.
 {.p-first}
 <!--more-->

-There are still some doubts about the accessibility of fluid typography.

 Just give it a try with {%Ctrl} + {%+} and {%Ctrl} + {%-} or the zoom setting of your desktop browser.
 You can zoom in or out of this layout easily.
 You only may have to take a few zoom steps, before the layout changes completely.
 {.p-big}